The Short Version

 Part 6: Local Tax Headlines

-Full detail is in Tax Guide.
-Regional summary:
+Full detail is in the Tax Guide.
+Here's the regional summary.

 RegionTypical treatmentHeadline rate